JonathanKessler/varentech-deploya/README.md

 ####As Uber Jar

   Execute the jar using the commanad: java -jar deploya.jar.
-You can export the default configuration file using the command java -jar path/to/deploya.jar --export-config {path/to/export}/application.conf.
+You can export the default configuration file using the command: java -jar path/to/deploya.jar --export-config {path/to/export}/application.conf.

    The user can override log level using logback and slf4j by creating a logback-test.xml and running:
    java -Dlogback.configurationFile=path/to/logback-test.xml -jar /path/to/deploya.jar.